SDarling97/SDarling97/README.md

 ## 🎧🥊✈️ About Me

-Outside of work, I enjoy a variety of activities:
+Outside of work this is what I get up to:
 - **Music**  I am a huge music fan spanning from heavy metal to country to bhangra to drum and bass!
 I like producing on Ableton as a hobby.
 - **Exercise** Exercise is a huge part of my life whether it's lifting, running, or Muay Thai, it helps to keep my brain and body healthy!
 - **Languages**  A few years ago, I randomly decided to learn Spanish, and it was one of the best decisions I ever made!